e-strobel-lab/TECtools/TECdisplay_README/README.md

-/name<tab><name_of_sequence>      Name of sequence /wtsq<tab><wild-type_sequence>    Wild-type sequence /sxxx<tab><variant_template_seq>  Variant template sequence, 'xxx' is a numerical id /pxxx<tab><pairing_constraint>    Base pair constraint, 'xxx' must match that of /s line; can supply multiple
+/name<tab><name_of_sequence>      Name of sequence /wtsq<tab><wild-type_sequence>    Wild-type sequence /sxxx<tab><variant_template_seq>  Variant template sequence, 'xxx' is a numerical id /pxxx<tab><pairing_constraint>    Base pair constraint, 'xxx' must match that of /s line; can supply multiple pairing constraints
 #                                 End of variant template indicater
 ```

 The `name` and `wtsq` lines are provided once for the entire file.
 Each variant template comprises:

 - A variant template sequence line specified by `/sxxx`, where `xxx` is a numerical id.
-The variant template sequence       may use any IUPAC DNA base to specify positions that should be randomized.
+The variant template sequence may use any IUPAC DNA base to specify positions that should be randomized and `-` to specify constant deletions. **The variant template sequence must align with with the wild-type sequence specified by `/wtsq`.** Insertions in the variant template sequence can be accommodated by including corresponding `.` characters in the wild-type sequence.

-- One or more pair constraint lines specified by `/pxxx`, where `xxx` is the same numerical id that was provided for the variant template sequence.
+- One or more pairing constraint lines specified by `/pxxx`, where `xxx` is the same numerical id that was provided for the associated variant template sequence.
 Valid characters are `.` (no pair), `(` (1st pair partner), and `)` (2nd pair partner).
 If multiple pairs are supplied in one line, the pairs will close from the inside out.
 A variant template sequence must match all of its associated pairing constraints to be included in the output file.

 - A `#` character that indicates the end of the variant template.